hoshi-satsuki/IPND_Movie_Page/README.md

 In case of a series the webpage shows the poster, the title and some information on the content of that series.
 It also shows a list of seasons.
 If you click one of the seasons it will show the trailer or the intro of that season.

+This project has been part of the Introduction to Programming Nanodegree by Udacity.